Antcating/DAS-Prisma-Concat/README.md

 ### Configuration

-#### Specific configuration

 Before running the project you have to configure parameters in the `config.ini` file.

+#### PATHs

+`LOCALPATH` is **absolute** PATH to the directory which will contain uncompressed `mseed` files.

+`NASPATH_final` is **absolute** PATHs to the NAS directory which will contain concatenated `hdf5` files.

+#### Data characteristics

 `UNIT_SIZE` is length of the packet including redundancy (in second).
+By default 20.
-By default 4 `PRR` is expected time frequency after data downsamling (in Hz).
+`SPS` is expected time frequency after data downsamling (in Hz).
 By default 100.
 `DX` is expected spatial spacing after data downsampling (in m).
-By default 9.078842163085938
+By default 9 m.

+#### Specific configuration

-`CONCAT_TIME` length of chunks processed by Packet Concatenation after concatenation (in seconds)
+`CHUNK_SIZE` length of chunks processed by Packet Concatenation after concatenation (in seconds)

 Ensure that you provided properly updated `config.ini` and you ready to go.

+#### LOG

+Used for configuring internal logger.
+Logger file is located in `LOCALPATH\log`.

+- `LOG_LEVEL` variable defines the log level of the file logger, and is set to `INFO` by default.

+- `CONSOLE_LOG` is a boolean (True/False) that defines whether console output should be logged.
+It is set to True by default.

+- `CONSOLE_LOG_LEVEL` defines the log level of the console logger.
+If not provided, it defaults to `INFO`.

+##### Telegram

+Enables exception logging to Telegram using TelegramBotAPI

+- `USE_TELEGRAM` a boolean (True/False) that enables or disables Telegram logging.

+- `token` a string that represents the token provided by Telegram to operate the bot.

+- `channel` a string that represents the Telegram channel where notifications will be sent.

 ## Usage <a name = "usage"></a>

-Script will scan `INPUT_PATH` directory (provided in `config.ini`) for subdirectories named in `uuid`  format.
-For each subdirectory script will require read (400) permission.
+Script will scan `LOCALPATH` directory (provided in `config.ini`) for subdirectories.
+Script will not write to this directories to ensure that last modification time is not changed (crussial for sorting directories, as they are names in UUID format).

 ### Manual use